zio/zio-kafka/docs/serialization-and-deserialization.md

   Serdes.long.inmap(java.time.Instant.ofEpochMilli)(_.toEpochMilli)
 ```

+For a complete example of creating a custom serde with zio-json, see the
+[Producing and Consuming JSON Data](tutorial.md#producing-and-consuming-json-data) section in the tutorial.

 To handle missing data (an empty key or value), you can use the `Serde.asOption` transformer.
 For example:
 `Serdes.string.asOption`.
 This results in a `None` if the key or value is empty, and in a `Some(string)` otherwise.